Generalized Species Sampling Priors with Latent Beta reinforcements: Quantifying chromosomal aberrations in breast cancer

 \section{Quantifying chromosomal aberrations in breast cancer}

-In this section, we apply the Beta-Gos to a publicly available dataset \citep{chin:2006} that has been used to link patterns of chromosomal aberrations to breast cancer pathophysiologies in the medical literature.
+We first apply the Beta-GOS to a classic dataset that has been used to link patterns of chromosomal aberrations to breast cancer pathophysiologies in the medical literature \citep{chin:2006}.
 The raw data measure genome copy number gains and losses over 145 primary breast tumor samples, across the 23 chromosomes, obtained using BAC array Comparative Genomic Hybridization (CGH).
 More precisely, the measurements consist of $log_2$ intensity ratios obtained from the comparison of cancer and normal female genomic DNA labeled with distinct fluorescent dyes and co-hybridized on a microarray in the presence of Cot-1 DNA to suppress unspecific hybridization of repeat sequences \citep[see][]{Redon09}.
 The analysis of array CGH data presents some challenges, because data are typically very noisy and spatially correlated.
 More specifically, copy numbers gains or losses at a region are often associated to an increased probability of gains and losses at a neighboring region.
-We use the Beta-GOS model developed in the previous sections to analyze and cluster clones with similar level of amplification/deletion, for each breast tumor sample and each chromosome in the dataset.
-More specifically, for the data analysis we considered a default specification of the latent Beta hyperparameters, setting $a_n=n$ and $b_n=1$, a vague base distribution, $N(0, 10)$ and a vague inverse gamma distribution centered around $\tau=0.1$.
-This choice is motivated by the typical scale of the array CGH data and is in accordance with similar choices in the literature \cite[see, for example][]{Guha08}.
+We use the Beta-GOS model developed in the previous Sections to analyze and cluster clones with similar level of amplification/deletion, for each breast tumor sample and each chromosome in the dataset.
+For array CGH data, it is typical to distinguish regions with a normal amount of chromosomal material, from regions with single copy loss (deletion), single copy gain and amplifications (multiple copy gains).
+Therefore, we present here the results of the analysis where the latent Beta hyper-parameters are set to $\alpha_n=3$ and $\beta_n=1$, corresponding to $E(K_n)=4$ states for large n (see Section \ref{s:priorproperties}).
+We have also considered $\alpha_n=n$ and $\beta_n=1$, with no remarkable differences in the results.
+We complete the specification of model \eqref{hiermodel1}--\eqref{hiermodel2} with a vague base distribution, $\text{Normal}(0, 10)$, and a vague inverse gamma distribution for $\tau$ centered around $\tau=0.1$.
+This choice of $\tau$ is motivated by the typical scale of the array CGH data and is in accordance with similar choices in the literature \cite[see, for example][]{Guha08}.